Updated 2nd February 2024

 Accessibility and Convenience

-any psychologists have expanded their offerings to include Telehealth.
-Video sessions are just as effective as face-to-face appointments and offer the convenience of connecting with your psychologist from the comfort of your own home or office.
+Many psychologists have expanded their offerings to include Telehealth.
+Research has found that video sessions are just as effective as face-to-face appointments and offer the convenience of connecting with your psychologist from the comfort of your own home or office.
 Telehealth can also be particularly beneficial if you’re looking for immediate support, as you can cast your search for a psychologist far and wide.
 Telehealth also provides accessibility to those who live remotely or for people who have busy work or family schedules.

 Expertise and Specialisation